-More about me: I have spent the past ten years working as a freelance journalist, community organizer, and union researcher, writing feature articles about immigration, labor, and organizing for a variety of publications that include the New York Times, New York, Mother Jones, and The Nation.
-Links to my writings can be found under the “articles” tab.
+I have spent the past ten years working as an independent journalist, community organizer, and union researcher, writing feature articles about immigration, labor, and organizing for a variety of publications that include the New York Times, New York, Mother Jones, and The Nation.
+Links to my most of my writings can be found under the “articles” tab.

 My most recent book is Working in the Shadows: A Year of Doing the Jobs (Most) Americans Won’t Do (Nation Books, 2010), which chronicles a year I spent working undercover within industries dominated by undocumented immigrants.
 (That’s me on the right, harvesting lettuce in Arizona.)
 Publisher’s Weekly called the book “a stirring look at the bottom rung of America’s economic ladder,” while United Farm Worker co-founder Dolores Huerta called it “a triumph–and a call to arms.”
 You can learn more about the book here, and watch a short video dispatch from the lettuce fields here.